loren-michael/loren-michael/README.md

 [Sell It! eCommerce Repo](https://github.com/loren-michael/phase-5-project "Sell It!")

 This app allows users to buy and sell audio gear.
-Simliar to eBay or Etsy.
+Similiar to eBay or Etsy.
 Users are authenticated, validations exist for all new items, and carts can be modified until the point of purchase.

 ### Movie Rental App